claytonketner/CSCI200_FactorySim/Manager-Classes.md

 ## Lane Manager:

 ### LaneClient
-          This class shows all the feeder, lanes, nests operating.
+          This class contains the main method and communicates with the server.
 * Member Data:
       * layout - CardLayout for switching between connect panel and lane manager
       * pnlLane - Panel for viewing the lane